hanneselfving/Linux-System-Manager/README.md

 # Linux-System-Manager
 A shell script for some common functions in Linux.
-Was written for a project in course DVA249 (Linux), Mälardalen University.
 Usage: "sudo bash SystemManager.bash" in terminal

 - Overview -